 “Anaclitic depression is a syndrome occurring in infants, usually after sudden separation from the mothering person.
 It is a predictable response seen in infants who have been separated from their mothers for prolonged periods of time, resulting in a disruption of the mother-child dyad.
 Symptoms include apprehension, withdrawal, detachment, incessant crying, refusal to eat, sleep disturbances, and, eventually, stupor leading to severe impairment of the infant’s physical, social, and intellectual development.” —Judith Land

 Was I kidnapped?
 Every adoption is different but in my case all the elements of a kidnapping seemed to be present, at least as viewed from the perspective of a small child.
-I was ripped out of the arms of my beloved foster parents, the only people I had ever known, on my first birthday and handed to strangers.
+I was ripped out of the arms of my beloved foster parents, the only people I had ever known, and handed to strangers.
 The social worker helped my adoptive parents strap me in a leather harness to keep me from running away, a practice I learned to endure the first few years of life.
 I was sick to my stomach.
 I hated it when they put their faces close to mine.
 They said I looked somber.
 I kicked and screamed and threw hissy fits when they touched me.
 My adoptive mother had never talked baby talk before; she didn’t understand my normal gestures for hunger, upset stomach, sickness, bathroom, and tiredness.
 I refused to allow her to pick me up and intentionally pooped in my pants.
 I kept my head down until she held her nose and made an ugly expression, a practice I continued beyond the normal age.

 My facial expression was dour.
 I acted stoically and standoffishly, and locked myself inside an introverted shell.
 I was in no mood to communicate with adult words.
 I never smiled because I was unhappy.
 I pouted and refused to cooperate.
 My adoptive grandmother had a wrinkled face with long, white, hairy eyebrows and little, bony fingers.
 I didn’t like her staring at me; it was frustrating hearing her speak Italian, a language I didn’t understand.
 My heart was hollow.
 My mood was desperate.
 I was nauseous and sad.
 I was afraid and uncertain what was to become of me.
 My adoptive father kept me on continuous display in front of his friends and relatives.
 It was evident to everyone that I had been severely traumatized.